protoplant/layer-adhesion-tester/README.md

 # Operation and Setup

-## USB Serial Command Line interface
+## USB Serial Command Line Interface

 The device is controlled thru a "serial port emulator" that uses the USB port of the Pi Pico.
 The Arduino IDE has a built in "serial monitor" that can be activated by clicking a button in the upper-right corner.
 This works OK for testing things out, but it has the annoying property of sending a line of text at a time.
 In other words, to send a command in Serial Monitor you need to select the "message box" at the top of the monitor, type in the single-letter command, and then hit the enter key.
 If you are doing a lot of work with the menus and commands (especially testing the motor with "Manual Motor Control") you may find an alternate serial terminal program that just sends keystrokes without hitting the enter key every time (like PuTTY for Windows) much easier to work with.